NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 ### Introduction

-In this case study I will be writing about the benefit of using Docker by focusing on Docker image and containerizing applications.
+This case study explores the advantages of using Docker, with a specific emphasis on Docker images and containerizations

 ### Brief History